akindem2/FishSniper/README.md

 ## App Tabs

-- **📋 Dashboard** — live application logs.
+- **Dashboard** — live application logs.
-- **⚙️ Settings** — Roblox cookie, Discord user token, Discord webhook URL, and the Discord user ID to ping on priority biome joins.
+- **Settings** — Roblox cookie, Discord user token, Discord webhook URL, and the Discord user ID to ping on priority biome joins.
-- **🌍 Biomes** — toggle which biomes FishSniper should watch for.
+- **Biomes** — toggle which biomes FishSniper should watch for.
-- **🏆 Priority** — drag enabled biomes into tiers to control which ones interrupt which.
+- **Priority** — drag enabled biomes into tiers to control which ones interrupt which.
-- **💬 Servers** — map Discord servers/channels/categories to scan for biome announcements.
+- **Servers** — map Discord servers/channels/categories to scan for biome announcements.

 ## Getting Started